CatchTheTornado/askql/README.md

 **AskQL is the next step after GraphQL and Serverless**.

 With AskQL developers can attach scripts to queries that are executed serverside.
 The AskQL parser accepts the GraphQL query format so there's **no learning curve**.
 Because the scripts are executed serverside and the results [can be cached](#584) it's great for Web Vitals and app performance.
+Think of it as a **programmable GraphQL**.

 Read a great articly on [AskQL as a GraphQL alternative](https://yonatankra.com/on-covid-19-graphql-and-askql/)